joserubiobejarano/Mindtrip/docs/DEVELOPER_SUMMARY.md

 - **NEW**: Explore feature requires new database table and API endpoints

 **Next Steps:**
-1. **🚀 Complete Phase 17 UI** - Day-Level Integration Components ("Add more activities" button)
-2. Continue with remaining Phase 17 features (additional filters, travel stats)
+1. **🚀 Phase 18: Enhanced User Experience** - Weather integration, trip templates, photo uploads
-3. Continue with remaining phases (18-23)
+2. Continue with remaining phases (19-23)
-4. Polish and bug fixes
+3. Polish and bug fixes
-5. User testing and feedback
+4. User testing and feedback
-6. Mobile app development
+5. Mobile app development
-7. Monetization implementation
+6. Monetization implementation

 The project is well-structured, documented, and ready for continued development.
-All critical information is documented in the referenced files. **Phase 17 backend is complete - UI components are the current development priority.**
+All critical information is documented in the referenced files. **Phase 17 is complete - Day-level Explore integration and trip invitation linking are fully functional.**

 ---